chazzka/clanekcathedral/clanek.md

 Note, that this algorithm does not need the input to be scaled in any form.
 Due to the distances' calculation, it is even undesirable.
 Figure x shows the results of the above defined dataset with novelty data added.
-For this, we use the Local Outlier Factor with the followin
+For this, we use the Local Outlier Factor with the following settings:
+novelty: True

+Note, that if the novelty parameter is set to True, we cannot use the *fit_predict* method, which is of online outlier detection, anymore.
+Instead, we have to first use the fit method to fit the matrix on the regular dataset